-After students are admitted to the CAFCS, they are sent by the Dean of College to the respective Division.
-The Student Records Coordinator assigns the student to a faculty member on the basis of number of assigned advises.
-The list of advises is posted on the bulletin board in the main lobby and each advisor is given a copy.
+After students are admitted to the CSA, they are sent by the Dean of College to the respective Departments/Progrm Areas.
+Student are assigned to a faculty member on the basis of number of assigned advises.

+The list of advises is posted on hall bulletin boards and each advisor is given a copy.
 Advisement is conducted only when the student's records are available.
-Student's records are maintained in the Office of the Division of Family and Consumer Sciences.
+Student's records are maintained in the Office of the Department of Family and Consumer Sciences.
 They may be secured by students for use in advisement.
-It is the responsibility of the student to return the records to the Division Office.
+It is the responsibility of the student to return the records to the Department Office.

 Students are required to confer with their advisors during the preregistration advisement period.
 Students should confer with their advisor during the registration period as the need arises.
 Conference schedules of advisors are posted on the office door each semester.
-The student's folder is obtained from the Division for advisement.
+The student's folder is obtained from the Department for advisement.
 A record of student advisement/counseling is maintained in each student's folder.
-Concentration curriculum guides are found in Appendix may be higher.
-The total number of credit hours and the quality points required vary according to curricula.